Charlie Emig: After baseball

-In an interview when he was 99 years old, Emig discussed Henry Aaron’s 714th home run and stated “I’m glad he got it. … He earned it just as well as the Babe.”
-In discussing other current players, Emig stated that “the only one I would take my hat off to is Johnny Bench.
-He’s a great catcher and the catcher has more to do with winning the game than the pitcher.”
+In an interview when he was 99 years old, Emig discussed Henry Aaron's 714th home run and stated "I'm glad he got it. … He earned it just as well as the Babe."
+In discussing other current players, Emig stated that "the only one I would take my hat off to is Johnny Bench.
+He's a great catcher and the catcher has more to do with winning the game than the pitcher."
 He also tells of when he and Flick first arrived in Louisville.
-“Elmer was a farm boy.
+"Elmer was a farm boy.
 He came in with a carpet grip and a bunch of bats his father had made for him.
 Everybody got a kick out of that.
-But he was everything a ball player could be.”
+But he was everything a ball player could be."

-Charlie Emig died on October 2, 1975 in Oklahoma City, Oklahoma.
+Charlie Emig turned 100 in 1975 and died in October of that year, in Oklahoma City, Oklahoma.
 He is buried in Memorial Park Cemetery, Oklahoma City, Oklahoma.
 He was survived by his wife Eva, and his daughters, Virginia Mae Emig Abel and Beverly Joan Emig Murray.